Arongil/Disease/README.md

 # Disease
-Modeling the spread of diease.
+An agent-based simulation of the spread of disease through human transport systems.